ubicomplab/rppg-web/README.md

 # A Web Demo for Camera-Based Physiological Sensing

 This respository is a web form demo for the research paper [Multi-Task Temporal Shift Attention Networks for On-Device Contactless Vitals Measurement](https://papers.nips.cc/paper/2020/file/e1228be46de6a0234ac22ded31417bc7-Paper.pdf).
-The paper has been accepted to NeurIPS 2020.
+The paper has been accepted to NeurIPS 2020 (Oral, Top 1%).

-You may visit [here](https://github.com/xliucs/MTTS-CAN) to checkout their research source code.
+You may visit [here](https://github.com/xliucs/MTTS-CAN) to checkout our python source code.

 ## Demo